cyril265/livestreamer-twitch-gui/README.md

 Known issues
 ------
-- Restore after minimize to tray function doesn't work properly on some OS
+- Restore after minimize to tray doesn't work properly on some OS
 - Icon looks weird on some OS